Felix-Binder/willPreisProM2haben/README.md

 $ npm run dev
 ```

-Then load the `dist/` folder as an unpacked extension in Chrome with the "Development mode" enabled.
+This will rebuild the extension in the `dist/` folder whenever files in the `src/` directory change or are saved during development.

+To test the extension in your browser, follow these steps:

+**Chrome**
 1. open `chrome://extensions/`
 2. activate "Development mode"
 3. click on "Load unpackged"
 4. choose the `dist/` directory

+**Firefox**
+1. open `about:debugging`
+2. go to "This Firefox" tab
+3. "Load Temporary Add-on..."
+4. choose the `dist/manifest.json` file

 ### 🧰 Tech Stack